Automated Adaptation Strategies for Stream Learning: Experimental results

-We use the adaptive strategies presented in Table \ref{table:expconf} for our experimental comparison.
-The tests were run on 5 real world datasets from process industry.
-It has been shown, e.g. in \citep{Bakirov2017,MartinSalvador2019} that these datasets present different levels of volatility and noise.
-Brief characteristics of datasets are given in the Table \ref{table:regressiondatareal}, for more detailed descriptions reader is referred to the publications above.
-Three different batch sizes for each dataset are examined in the simulations together using hyper parameters as tabulated in Table \ref{tab:settings}.
-These parameter combinations were empirically identified using grid search, optimising the performance of Oracle strategy (Eq. \ref{eq:oracle}).
+Three different batch sizes for each dataset are examined in the simulations together using hyperparameters as tabulated in Table \ref{tab:settings} in Appendix \ref{appendixa}.
+These parameter combinations were empirically identified using grid search, optimising the performance of the \textsc{Oracle} strategy (Eq. \ref{eq:oracle}).